10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 Robin Wylde Restaurant in Lyme Regis - inside

-Robin Wylde is a brilliant new Lyme Regis restaurant from West Country born chef, Harriet Mansell (who competed in BBC2’s Great British Menu in 2020).
-The restaurant’s name a pseudonym for the rich, local countryside fare expertly served by Harriet and her team.
+Robin Wylde is a brilliant Lyme Regis restaurant from West Country born chef, Harriet Mansell, who competed in BBC2’s Great British Menu in 2020.
+The restaurant’s name is a pseudonym for the rich, local countryside fare expertly served by Harriet and her team.

 Robin Wylde started life as a successful pop-up restaurant in Lyme Regis, finding its permanent home in the town centre just before Covid struck.
-Since then, the restaurant has made waves in Lyme Regis and is recommended by locals.
+Since then, the restaurant has made waves in Lyme Regis and been recommended in the Michelin Guide and the top 100 restaurants in the UK by Hardens.

 The details: